Arsal-Hussain/CS4348Project1/devlog.md

     - Encrypt.py: which implements the vigenere cipher for encryption and deletion
     - Driver.py: Managing user interaction, launches subprocesses, and facilitates communication The system uses Python's subprocess module for inter-process communication through pipes.

+    # March 5 10:01pm

+    Noticed error with logfile that would loop on current date rather than print the activity of the program.